 \begin{proposition} Orbits in the universal system $(U,T)$ have at most $2$ states.
-In other words, for every state $x \in U$, either $x$ is a dead-end or all its successor states are dead-ends.
+In other words, for every state $x \in U$, either $x$ is a dead end or all its successor states are dead ends.
 In particular, $(U,T)$ does not have any loops (also no self-loops). \end{proposition}